huggingface/blog/ram-efficient-pytorch-fsdp.md

 - user: philschmid
 ---

 In this blog post, we will look at how to fine-tune Llama 2 70B using PyTorch FSDP and related best practices.
 We will be leveraging Hugging Face Transformers, Accelerate and TRL.
 We will also learn how to use Accelerate with SLURM.
-For more information on what PyTorch FSDP is, please refer to this blog: [Accelerate Large Model Training using PyTorch Fully Sharded Data Parallel](https://huggingface.co/blog/pytorch-fsdp).
+For more information on what PyTorch FSDP is, please refer to this blog post: [Accelerate Large Model Training using PyTorch Fully Sharded Data Parallel](https://huggingface.co/blog/pytorch-fsdp).

-Fully Sharded Data Parallelism (FSDP) is a paradigm in which the optimizer states, gradients and paramters are sharded across the devices.
-During forward pass, each FSDP unit performs an all-gather operation to get the complete weights, computation is performed followed by discarding the shards from other devices.
-Post the forward pass, the loss is computed followed by backward pass.
-In backward pass, each FSDP unit performs an all-gather operation to get the complete weights, computation is performed to get the local gradients.
-These local gradients are averaged and sharded across the devices via reduce-scatter operation so that each devices can update the parameters of its shard.
+Fully Sharded Data Parallelism (FSDP) is a paradigm in which the optimizer states, gradients and parameters are sharded across devices.
+During the forward pass, each FSDP unit performs an _all-gather operation_ to get the complete weights, with computation performed by discarding the shards from other devices.
+After the forward pass, the loss is computed followed by the backward pass.
+In the backward pass, each FSDP unit performs an all-gather operation to get the complete weights, with computation performed to get the local gradients.
+These local gradients are averaged and sharded across the devices via a _reduce-scatter operation_ so that each device can update the parameters of its shard.

 ![FSDP Workflow](./assets/62_pytorch_fsdp/FSDP_workflow.png)